AG slams NY’s legal shield for nursing homes, hospitals

 “Not a single facility,” he said, put “profit before the needs of their residents.”

-And if there was any instance that a provider was doing that, “the attorney general has and the Department of Health have the authority notwithstanding this law to pursue actions against those providers.”
+And if there were any instances of a provider doing that, “the attorney general has and the Department of Health have the authority notwithstanding this law to pursue actions against those providers.”

 Syracuse University College of Law professor Nina Kohn said the state’s current law does protect nursing homes in ways that might encourage bad choices about staffing and patient protections.